 If the intermediate measurement were ideal like pre- and post-selection measurements, even fixed causal order would result in a pseudo-state with a negative eigenvalue as shown in Appendix A. However, any mixed causal order cannot be distinguishable from fixed causal orders in this way.

-On the other hand, the negativity of the eigenvalue of \(\Gamma_{\upharpoonleft\!\downharpoonright}(t)\) can be used as an experimental witness of incoherent mixture of causal orders unless \(|\psi\rangle\) and \(|\phi\rangle\) are eigenvectors of two different Pauli operators (see Appendix B).
+The coherent superposition of causal orders can be experimentally realized in photonic setups using a quantum SWITCH~\cite{2017_ICO_Exp, 2018_ICO_Exp}.
+In these setups, if the initial state of the control qubit could be considered mixed, an incoherent mixture of causal orders could also be experimentally created.
+However, since the control qubit in these setups is typically represented by the path~\cite{2017_ICO_Exp} or polarization~\cite{2018_ICO_Exp} degree of freedom of a photon, preparing an initial mixed state can be complicated.
+Therefore, we propose alternative experimental setups for creating an incoherent mixture of causal orders.

-Let's focus on photonic setups without loss of generality.
+Let us focus on photonic setups without loss of generality.
 Assume that our system of interest consist of unpolarized photons emitted from a single-photon source.
 Pre- and post-selection measurements are performed on the single photons through the vertical and diagonal polarizers placed between the light source and detector as shown in Fig.~\ref{Fig_Experiments}.
 By ignoring the free evolution of polarization in between the two ideal (projective) measurements and the weak measurement, we can write the backward- and forward-evolving states as

 where \(|H\rangle\) and \(|V\rangle\) represents the horizontal and vertical polarizations.

 We will consider two different mechanisms that interchange the backward- and forward-evolving states with a probability of one half.
 First, we imagine that each polarizer can rotate between the configurations \(|\psi\rangle \langle \psi |\) and \(|\phi\rangle \langle \phi |\) as shown in Fig.~\ref{Fig_Experiments}-a.
 Random rotations of these polarizers can be synchronized by a mechanical coupling to ensure that they have always different configurations.